Intro to Polls

 • Invite people

-In the "Settings" tab you can also set:
+In "Advanced settings" you can also set:

 • Hide results, until vote is cast or poll closes